danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 };
 ```

+Here we're only interested in `TOKEN` events because we're implementing a [token-based authorizer](#whats-a-lambda-authorizer).
+And we can access the `Authorization` request header value via the `event.authorizationToken` property.

-Then `require` and call the helper in the Lambda:
+Then `require` and call the helper in the Lambda with the APIG HTTP input <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-input-format" target="_blank" rel="noopener noreferrer">event</a> as an argument:

 ```js
 'use strict';